For the 2021-2022 school year ALL students can eat FOR FREE in the cafeteria

 Meal Charge Policy:

 With the passage of SB250 Burbank Unified School District will no longer offer an alternate meal to students who are unable to pay.
-The Food Service Department will extend credit to students who are short of funds for nutrition and lunch only.
 Sales of nutrient compliant snacks will still require cash payments when a student's meal account balance is zero or negative.

 Use of Meal Account for Purchases: